Mst-Sumi-Akter/Mst-Sumi-Akter/README.md

 1. Firebase Authentication

-Email/Password and Google login system

-Password validation with success/error notifications

 2. Dynamic Food Management (CRUD)

-Add, update, delete, and view foods in real-time

-MongoDB used for storing all food and user data

 3. Private Routes for Authenticated Users

-Secure access to pages like Add Food, Manage My Foods, and My Requests

 4. Food Request System

-Users can request available foods directly from the Food Details page

 5. Dynamic & Responsive UI

-Built with Tailwind CSS and React Router

-Mobile-friendly, clean, and professional design Loading & Error Handling

-Spinner while fetching data.

-Custom 404 Error Page with animation and Back to Home button.